 Although work on Christianity will predominate at all Key Stages, there will be work in depth on other world religions.
 Teaching will seek to bring about a deeper knowledge and understanding of religious traditions but also to develop a range of skills such as the ability to empathise, compare and evaluate attitudes and respect for diversity.

-Religious education will be made relevant in at least two ways.
+Religious Education will be made relevant in at least two ways.

 - Secondly, teaching will seek to enable pupils to gain something of personal value from their study of religious belief and practice, for example, the way that they might apply insights gained from religious stories to their own lives.

-Religious education will challenge stereotypes, misinformation and misconceptions about race, gender and religion.
+Religious Education will challenge stereotypes, misinformation and misconceptions about race, gender and religion.
 It will seek to present religions in all their richness and diversity in terms of beliefs, traditions, customs and lifestyle in a sensitive and accurate way in order to encourage a positive attitude towards that diversity, respecting their right to hold different beliefs of their own.

-Cross-curricular skills and links
+Cross-curricular Skills and Links

 Parents have the right to withdraw their child from Religious Education lessons.
-However, parents with a concern regarding the RE policy at this school are asked to confer with Headteacher before withdrawing their child.
+However, parents with a concern regarding the RE policy at this school are asked to confer with the Headteacher before withdrawing their child.